ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-location-geohash.md

 This example shows how to aggregate projects by the `centroid` field in an attempt of doing a simple server side clustering.
 We make use of the _GeoHash grid Aggregation_ with a defined precision that goes from 1 to 12.

-The returned buckets will contain geohashes and you will need a library to convert these into equivalent bounding boxes or points.

 * Endpoint: `https://PROJECTS_INDEX/project/_search`
 * Method: `POST`